-Shay Murtagh Precast were contracted by J Murphy & Sons on their project as part of Network Rail’s Railway Upgrade Plan.
+Shay Murtagh Precast were contracted by J Murphy & Sons for the manufacture of cill beams, box beams and approach walls for their project as part of Network Rail’s Railway Upgrade Plan.
 The plan which is to deliver a better, more reliable railway service for more than four million passengers that travel by train each day.

 The upgrade of the Hungerford Road bridge is part of a wider £17million improvement programme to Network Rail structures between Crewe and Manchester.
 This project included strengthening work and the rebuilding of the southern side of the structure including a new parapet wall and the installation of new barriers and kerbs.